Home > Materials & Resources

 While more than 100 million people are registered organ donors, we’re all needed—because the need for organs keeps growing.
 Currently, more than 120,000 people are on the organ transplant waiting list.* But not everyone will receive an organ in time.
 Sadly, an average of 18 people on the list will die each day, waiting for organs.
 Those who donate organs, tissues, and blood stem cells restore hope and share gifts beyond measure.

 How Can Your Faith Community Get Involved?

 Faith communities and individuals wishing to plan National Donor Sabbath events can contact their local organ procurement organization (OPO) or Donate Life America (DLA) chapter for additional information and support.
 They can help you develop and implement strategies and identify speakers, such as a transplant recipient to share a personal story of getting a second chance at life.

-National Donor Sabbath Materials are also available from the Division of Transpalntation and include a brochure, created as a resource to help faith leaders educate their congregations about organ donation, lapel pins, and general donation information materials.
+National Donor Sabbath Materials are also available from the Division of Transplantation and include a downloadable brochure, created as a resource to help faith leaders educate their congregations about organ donation and general donation information materials.
 Local OPOs and DLA chapters also have materials to share.